ClementNerma/NightOS/docs/specs/services/integration/README.md

 These services are not available directly to the end applications ; they can only be used through [system services](../../services/system/README.md).

+## Error codes

+Error codes follow a specific convention, but all may not be returned by the services in case of errors.

+Some error codes are only reserved to services supporting the additional check tied to the said error code.

 ## List of integration services

 * [Desktop environment](desktop-environments.md)